What are Hemp Terpenes versus Botanical Terpenes?

 When hemp is rich in terpenes, it actually contains less THC.
 More often than not, when you buy hemp terpenes, you’re buying a specific strain.
 What does this mean?
 Let’s say you buy a strain called Gorilla Glue.
 This strain has a specific flavor and effect on your body because the terpenes and cannabinoids give a particular flavor and effect.

 When you purchase Gorilla Glue or any particular strain, you will consume the terpenes that are predominant in that specific strain.
-However, if you were to take those terpenes that are predominant in the Gorilla Glue strain and add them to a CBD hemp extract, the CBD hemp extract will taste just like Gorilla Glue.
+However, if you were to take those terpenes that are predominant in the Gorilla Glue strain and add them to a CBD product, the remedy will taste just like Gorilla Glue.

 The only difference is it won’t offer the same mind-altering effect because you’re only adding the terpenes and not the THC or other cannabinoids present within the Gorilla Glue strain.
 This difference is why you want to add botanical terpenes — doing so will help you create the desired effects you want to achieve.

-It’s not necessary to add hemp or botanical terpenes to a hemp extract.
+It’s not necessary to add hemp or botanical terpenes to a CBD product.
 After all, CBD is going to do what CBD does.
-However, if you’re looking to achieve a specific result, it’s best to choose a hemp extract product with terpenes that produce the effects you want to achieve.
+However, if you’re looking to achieve a specific result, it’s best to choose a product with terpenes that produce the effects you want to achieve.
 We at Kat’s Naturals, for example, add specific terpenes to our products to provide a holistic effect.

-But if you don’t want terpenes into your hemp extract product, it’s important to remember that only full-spectrum hemp extracts have terpenes — and usually, the types of terpenes in the full-spectrum hemp extract are random because you can’t control what terpenes are in the hemp plant, but they will be particular to that strain of hemp.
+But if you don’t want terpenes in your CBD remedy, it’s important to remember that only full-spectrum CBD remedies have terpenes.
+And usually, the types of terpenes in the full-spectrum hemp extract are random because you can’t control what terpenes are in the hemp plant.
+Still, they will be particular to that strain of hemp.

 That’s why we specifically test and choose hemp plants (strains) with the best terpene and cannabinoid profiles.
 We take our time and do our due diligence to find hemp plants that are high in b-caryophyllene, myrcene, linalool, limonene, and any other terpenes that we believe are beneficial for the human body.

-This decision may cause the full-spectrum hemp extract to taste bitter or spicy because we don’t focus on finding and infusing tasty terpenes — but we don’t formulate our full-spectrum hemp extract for the taste.
+This decision may cause the full-spectrum CBD remedy to taste bitter or spicy because we don’t focus on finding and infusing tasty terpenes.
+We don’t formulate our full-spectrum CBD product for the taste.
 We formulate it for the effect.
 After all, if we’re going to do something, we’re going to do it for a purpose.

-Each hemp terpene found in hemp extracts offers a unique aroma and specific effects on the body.
-Let’s discuss what each terpene found in hemp extracts actually do within the body.
+Each hemp terpene found in CBD remedies offers a unique aroma and specific effects on the body.
+Let’s discuss what each terpene in CBD products actually does within the body.

 Ironically, myrcene is the most common terpene found in hemp.
 It has an “earthy”-like aroma as well as a musky-like clove smell.
 Despite its earthy smell, myrcene tastes a lot like spiced balsamic and red grapes.
 It also helps cannabinoids get absorbed in the blood barrier of the brain while binding to receptor cells found in the endocannabinoid system.